Contact us whenever you need it!

 Understanding a Credit Reference on Rental Applications

-Adding a reference can be helpful, and maybe even necessary when filling out your rental application.
+Adding a credit reference can be helpful, and often necessary, when applying for a rental.

 A credit reference can include a credit report or documentation from a previous lender or personal or professional acquaintance.
 Credit agencies' reports are sufficient, but individual letters of recommendation are sometimes required.